Rock-bottom home prices and low interest rates help make owning a home with a VA loan more affordable than renting.

 2) No down payment required for a VA loan up to $424,100

-A VA loan can be obtained with no money down up to conforming loan limits.
+You can get a VA loan with no money down up to conforming loan limits.
 In most cities across the country, the conforming loan limit is $424,100, but can be higher in high-cost areas.
-For example, an eligible borrower could obtain a home in Orange County, California for over $600,000 with no cash down.
-VA-eligible borrowers need not worry about coming up with enough cash for a down payment on most home purchases.
-Almost all other loan programs require 3.5 to 20 percent down.
-The federal guarantee provides added security on a VA loan, so lenders don't need to require that down payment to be made.
+For example, an eligible borrower could obtain a home in Orange County, California for over $600,000 with no cash down. most VA-eligible borrowers don't need to worry about coming up with a down payment either.
+Most other loan programs require 3.5 to 20 percent down payment.
+The federal guarantee provides added security on a VA loan, so lenders don't need a down payment.

 3) Make "green" upgrades and finance them into your VA home loan

 A property purchased with a VA home loan is yours to improve.
 The VA even has a program for financing "green" home improvements right into your VA loan.
 Qualify for up to $6,000, even more in some cases, to make your home more energy efficient.

 For more information about renting vs. owning with a VA loan, contact a VA-approved lender.